farhan2106/svelte-typescript/README.md

 This is a __Svelte + Typescript + Storybook + (Webpack / Rollup)__ boiletplate project.

+** Rollup support for svelte 3 is not yet ready.

 * Can I import typescript file in .svelte file? - **Yes**
 * Can I write typescript in .svelte file? - **Yes**